avolitty/avolitty-reader/README.md

 - Reads from standard files, FIFOs, pipes and sockets
 - Returns chunked file data in an array
 - Returns the current file byte offset position
-- Sets a specific file byte offset position
+- Sets a file byte offset position
+- Sets a number of bytes to skip for each file data chunk

 #### Funding
 [Avolitty](https://avolitty.com/donate/)